manoosos/lioncomputerwin/README.md

 - At the Lion Basic type **RCODE20000** to run the **Astro** game code.

 - Use the Windows Keyboard Arrows as a joystick, the Control key as a fire button and enjoy the game!

-The LionWin emulator does not emulate the hardware SPI and the FAT file system at the moment, so the Lion Basic commands LOAD, SAVE, DIR, DELETE, LCODE, SCODE do nothing.
-The file i/o is done at the frontend though, at the 'File' menu.

-This is not a complete manual and more updates should be done!